dutymate/mongo2dynamo/README.md

 ### 1. Plan Phase
 The `plan` command performs a dry-run of the migration:
-- Connects to MongoDB and counts documents in the specified collection
+- Connects to MongoDB and counts documents in the specified collection.
-- Displays the total number of documents that would be migrated
+- Displays the total number of documents that would be migrated.
-- No actual data transfer occurs during this phase
+- No actual data transfer occurs during this phase.

 ### 2. Apply Phase
 The `apply` command executes the actual migration:
-- **Connection Setup**: Establishes connections to both MongoDB and DynamoDB
+- **Connection Setup**: Establishes connections to both MongoDB and DynamoDB.
-- **Batch Reading**: Reads documents from MongoDB in configurable chunks (default: 1000 documents)
+- **Batch Reading**: Reads documents from MongoDB in configurable chunks (default: 1000 documents).
-- **Data Processing**: Converts MongoDB BSON documents to DynamoDB format
+- **Data Processing**: Converts MongoDB BSON documents to DynamoDB format.
-- **Batch Writing**: Writes data to DynamoDB using BatchWriteItem API
+- **Batch Writing**: Writes data to DynamoDB using BatchWriteItem API.
-- **Error Handling**: Implements retry logic with exponential backoff for failed operations
+- **Error Handling**: Implements retry logic with exponential backoff for failed operations.

 ## License